oscimp/WRTD-FMC-ADC/wrtd_usage/README.md

 We will be using the C libraries provided by the WRTD repository as well as the ADC-lib to interact with the SPEC board.

-To facilitate basic compilation for a single source file, the script `compile.sh` can be used to automatically load the relevent libraries and include the headers.
+To facilitate basic compilation for a single source file, a Makefile was provided to automatically load the relevent libraries and include the headers.
-It takes the input file as its first command line parameter, and output file as second.
+Just run `make <your source file witout the file extension>` to generate an executable from a single source.

 ## 1. Acquiring data without WRTD